-Tips on How to Find a Second Job
+How to Find a Second Job

-If you find that you're spending five hours a day catching up on your Netflix, the answer might be yes; if getting a second job would mean forgoing extra assignments that keep you in the boss's good graces, or letting your gym membership lapse, the answer might be no. And of course, if your employer has a policy against moonlighting, it's not worth the risk of getting caught and losing your main paycheck.
+If you find that you're spending five hours a day catching up on your Netflix, the answer might be yes; if getting a second job would mean forgoing extra assignments that keep you in the boss's good graces, or letting your gym membership lapse, the answer might be no.

+4. Will getting a second job offer more than money?
 Even if you don't stand to make a ton of cash from a part-time job, there are still reasons to do it anyway.
 A low-paying part-time job might be worth the investment if:

 - You'll gain skills or experience that will make you more employable or help you move into a new role or industry.